yiechen/Type-on-Strap/pages/about.md

 <br>

 <p class="about-text">
 Nowadays I work with renewable energy projects (hydro and wind).
-Our team evaluates loans to those projects, and we manage the  contracts and obligations until the full repayment of the debt.
-I also have a professional interest in demographic and social-communication dynamics.
+Even though I may post something related to the energy sector, I won't be posting about work.
 </p>

 <p class="about-text">
-Also in my spare time I enjoy visualizing and analyzing data, learning photography and film-editing skills, and tracking/watching sports.
+In my spare time I enjoy visualizing and analyzing data, learning photography and film-editing skills, and tracking/watching sports.
 </p>

 <p class="about-text">
-This blog serves mainly as a resource to myself (so I can refer to how I did something), but also aims to help others.
-Here I will also showcase some of my photography works and sort of travel journals and plans.
+This blog serves mainly as a resource to myself (so I can refer to how I did something), but it also should be able to help others.
+Here I will also showcase some of my photographical works and some sort of travel journals and plans.
 Finally, there will be posts of whatever I find interesting to share (obviously!!!).
 And eventually some rants, though I will keep it to a minimum because we have to hustle...
 </p>

 <iframe width="640" height="400" src="https://www.youtube.com/embed/L9VBpbnXhWk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>